MilchRatchet/Luminary/README.md

 This project is for fun and to learn more about Computer Graphics.
 There is no end goal, I will add whatever I feel like.
 The following is a list of things that I may do in the future.

+- Implement wide BVH.
+- Implement Clouds.
-- Implement interactive realtime mode.
+- Implement volumetric lighting.
 - Implement refraction.
 - Implement better Importance Sampling.
-- Implement volumetric lighting.
-- Implement post processing routines (AA, DoF).

 As a denoiser I use Optix since any non machine learning denoiser is quite frankly not all that great and machine learning is out of the scope of this project.